 Even if you’re on rough terrain, it’s not going to take a toll on your feet.
 With this lightweight shoe you can hike in any condition and the shoes are going to hold up to anything you throw at them.

-The Merrill Moab is our top pick for the best hiking shoes for Men.
+The Merrill Moab is our top pick for men’s hiking shoes.

 - Molded sockliner for a better comfort and fit